 Frequently Asked Questions

-The Office of International Programs offers over 150 programs in more than 75 countries.
+The Office of International Programs offers programs in more than 65 countries.
 That means you have lots of options!
 If you have trouble deciding where to go, we suggest you attend one of our Initial Advising Sessions to learn more about the different types of program we offer.
 Initial Advising Sessions occur 3 times a week between 4-5pm in Sullivan 206.

 You must complete 24 credit hours (12 for transfer students) at Loyola University Chicago prior to studying abroad.
 Most students are eligible to study abroad starting with the summer following their first year.
 More eligibility requirements can be found here.